Rafal-P-Mazur/Xlibre/README.md

 * *Note: There is no raw hex viewer.*

 ### 3. Device Manager (Sending Books)
-Xlibre includes a dedicated manager for the Xteink X4:
+Xalibre includes a dedicated manager for the Xteink X4:
 * **Manual Manager**: Click **`📟 Device Mgr`** to connect to the device IP.
 You can browse folders and **drag & drop** files into the list to upload.
 * **Quick Send**: Select books in the library and click **`📲 Send`**.
     * **Wi-Fi**: Supports Custom IP, X4 Hotspot (`192.168.3.3`), and CrossPoint profiles.